 IKEA holds the rare distinction of being one of few brick-and-mortar stores that offer ready-to-assemble (RTA) kitchen cabinets in stock, on the shelf, and ready for immediate pick-up.
 If you have an IKEA store in your metro area, you can start setting up your flat-pack cabinets within a few hours, instead of waiting days or weeks for freight delivery.
 IKEA's styles rarely change.
 But you can always be assured of inexpensive kitchen cabinets that come paired with a multitude of other items, such as countertops, sinks, faucets, fixtures, and even appliances.

 Ideal Cabinetry's Semi-Custom Cabinetry is based in Florida and makes all plywood semi-custom cabinets for kitchens and bathrooms in traditional and modern styles.
 The cabinets feature soft-closing doors and full-extension soft-closing dovetail drawers.
 All cabinets are built to order, shipping directly to your home or the construction location.
 They offer stain finishes in varying tones of white, cream, gray, blue, brown, and black.

-Porcelanosa has 14 official regional showrooms.
+Porcelanosa has 30 showrooms in the United States and Canada.
 Their products are sold through consultation with affiliated designers and builders.

 With a history of more than 30,000 kitchen projects since 2010, CliqStudios has carved a niche in the low-cost do-it-yourself kitchen design and cabinet space.
 Cliqstudios' team of kitchen designers develops floor plans, photo-quality renderings, and 3D representations of cabinetry proposals for customers.
 Also, using their online tools, you can design, plan, and get a quick cost estimate.
 The company has several lines to choose from—with traditional and contemporary styling—in many hues and finishes, available in hardwood and plywood using dovetail joinery and soft-close hinges.